xiaolaba/Free-Pascal-UTF8-supported/README.md

 # Free-Pascal-UTF8-supported
-Win10, try to understand why some console program under has no  proper display UTF8 other than ANSI
+Win10, try to understand why some console program under has no  proper display UTF8 other than ANSI, my first time to deal with PASCAL

 ### Inperfection, but not really quality issues, there are two issues
 #### 1) Free Pascal IDE, look at the display is not confortable even a bit ugly